 The yellow barriers just past the shoreline are known as turbidity curtains.
 They are typically weighted at the bottom to hinder sediments from entering the Seven Seas Lagoon.

 A portion of the beach is closed during construction.

 “It’s no secret that our Members and Guests love the monorail resorts at Walt Disney World,” said Bill Diercksen, senior vice president and general manager of Disney Vacation Club about the new building.
 “Expanding our Disney Vacation Club offerings at the Polynesian would give our Members and Guests yet another incredible option for staying close to the magic while making vacation memories that last a lifetime.”

 The new building is inspired by the early concepts for Disney’s Polynesian Village Resort, which was reminiscent of the luxury hotels on Honolulu’s Waikiki Beach.
 Projected to open in late 2024, the proposed vacation ownership property would complement the existing resort and evoke the spirit of the Pacific Islands.
-See the official concept art of the new building below.

 The Spirit of Aloha dinner show closed in March 2020 alongside the rest of Walt Disney World Resort during the onset of the COVID-19 pandemic.
 While most operations have returned to normal, the show was among those that never returned.